 Zicke Zacke Hühnerkacke is a Memory-style game intended for younger children.
-This German board game is based on chickens and farms and encourages creative thinking, memory skills, and motor skills in younger kids as well.
+This product is based on chickens and farms and encourages creative thinking, memory skills, and motor skills in younger kids as well.
 It can be played by two to four players, so adults can enjoy encouraging their little ones to play it together.

 - The product includes high quality wooden chickens that are cute, colorful, and sure to get kids interested.

-- This German board game is easy to learn fast.
+- This product is easy to learn fast.

-- This German board game may arrive with some damage in rare instances.
+- This product may arrive with some damage in rare instances.

 - The game doesn’t teach as much language as some others listed here.

 Last update on 2021-06-18 at 01:31 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.
 CERTAIN CONTENT THAT APPEARS ON THIS SITE, COMES FROM AMAZON.
 THIS CONTENT IS PROVIDED ‘AS IS’ AND IS SUBJECT TO CHANGE OR REMOVAL AT ANY TIME.